 Instead of the above, you can write the task like the example below,

 There are two prominent reasons to follow this best practice.
 Without an explicit declaration of the owner and group of the file, the owner is generally the user executing Ansible.
 Therefore, it is not desirable on the basis of security reasons.
 The second reason implies that when people use Ansible playbooks or Ansible roles, they could not always know about the defaults of modules used.
 People could not know about the exact objective of the tasks.
 On the other hand, maintaining explicitness in the tasks provides a better sense of direction to a project.

 Preparing for an Ansible interview?
 Go through these top Ansible interview questions and get ready to crack the Ansible interview.

 One of the best ways to get the best of Ansible is to look for re-using existing roles.
 Ansible best practices indicate that you should look for playbooks and roles before writing them.
 Maybe someone has already done that!
 So, why go through all the effort?
 Generally, Ansible Galaxy always has a role for common software.
 Many individuals and organizations provide various high-quality roles such as ANXS, jdauphant, and others.
 Users should use “ansible-galaxy init” for creating the initial directory layout while creating their role and adhere to it.

 5. Best Practice for Documentation of Roles

 Documentation of roles is also one of the important aspects of improving the user experience with Ansible.
 Therefore, one of the Ansible best practices you should know while documenting roles is the use of a template created through “ansible-galaxy init.”
 Users should use the template for describing the role and the function and explaining the variables used.
 In addition, users should also describe the required dependencies alongside examples.
-The recommended best practice, in this case, would be to provide detailed documentation of variables in a table like the following example,

 6. Finding the Right Application for Roles and Modules